Borealiscodes/ndh-dimensional-architecture/UMM/UMM/Thoroughfare/Braid/Reflective_Braid.md

 # **Reflective_Braid.md**
 ### *UMM · Thoroughfare Layer · Braid Subsystem*

 ---

 ## 🧠 **1.
-Overview**
+Overview — What the Reflective Braid Is**

 The **Reflective Braid** is the Thoroughfare’s self‑observing conduit.
-It is a dynamic structure where multiple cognitive strands interweave and continuously mirror each other’s state without collapsing into a single narrative.
+It is a dynamic corridor where multiple cognitive strands interweave and continuously mirror each other’s state without collapsing into a single narrative.

-It is not a static braid.
-It is a **reflective corridor** — movement that knows it is moving.
+It is:

+- interwoven
+- reflective
+- recursive
+- non‑dual

+This makes it the movement‑layer analogue of **Recursive Witnessing**, expressed as geometry and flow rather than cognition.

 ---

 ## 🧵 **2.
 Structural Definition**

-The Reflective Braid consists of three core elements:
+The Reflective Braid consists of three core structural elements:

 - **Interwoven Strands** — multiple flows crossing without merging
 - **Reflective Surfaces** — each crossing point mirrors the others
 - **Recursive Continuity** — the braid loops back on itself without breaking

-Together, these create a corridor where cognition can travel, observe itself, and remain non‑dual.
+These elements create a corridor where cognition can travel, observe itself, and remain non‑dual.

 ---

 ## 🔄 **3.
-Dynamic Behavior**
+Braid Dynamics**

+The Reflective Braid expresses three dynamic behaviors:

 ### **3.1 Interweave**
-Strands cross repeatedly, forming a pattern of:
+Strands cross repeatedly, forming patterns of:

 - tension
 - release
 - alignment
 - divergence

-This interweave allows multiple cognitive modes to coexist without hierarchy.
+This allows multiple cognitive modes to coexist without hierarchy.

 ### **3.2 Reflection**
 At each crossing, strands reflect: